dotnet/AspNetCore.Docs/aspnetcore/security/cross-site-scripting.md

 After encoding the encodedValue variable will contain `%22Quoted%20Value%20with%20spaces%20and%20%26%22`.
 Spaces, quotes, punctuation and other unsafe characters will be percent encoded to their hexadecimal value, for example a space character will become %20.

 >[!WARNING]
-> Do not use untrusted input as part of a URL path.
+> Don't use untrusted input as part of a URL path.
 Always pass untrusted input as a query string value.

 <a name="security-cross-site-scripting-customization"></a>